vserova/book/pages/ch_objmgr.md

     bool editable = scope.GetTSE_Handle().CanBeEdited();

-A TSE can be added to a scope using <span class="nctnt ncbi-func">Scope::AddTopLevelSeqEntry()</span>, passing either a const or a non-const <span class="nctnt ncbi-class">CSeq\_entry</span> reference.
+A TSE can be added to a scope using `Scope::AddTopLevelSeqEntry()`, passing either a const or a non-const `CSeq_entry` reference.
 If a non-const reference is passed then the TSE wil be local and editable; if a const reference is passed then the TSI will be shared and not editable.

 Seq-entry's can also be added to a scope by using a data loader - such Seq-entry's are initially shared and not editable.